When starting a ketogenic diet, some people experience initial side effects from carbohydrate restriction known as ‘keto flu.’

 The liver and gall-bladder need time to upregulate the number of fat-burning enzymes to burn larger amounts of fat efficiently.

-Severely restricting carbohydrate is a massive change to the way the body works and your metabolism needs time to adjust.
+Severely restricting carbohydrate is a massive change to the way the body works and your body needs time to adjust to the metabolic changes.

 When Does it Start?